aaronk47/Simple-Web-Server-CLient/README.md

 # Simple-Web-Server-Client
 This is a Simple Web Server-CLient program.
-This project I completed in my first Computer Networks course at The University of Texas at Arlington.
+This project I completed in my first semester in the Computer Networks course at The University of Texas at Arlington.

 Steps for the Compilation of the Code:
 ---------------------------------------